-- 55. During 2006 the Committee was actively involved in helping to develop good practice guidelines for scientific advisory committees (SACs) that advise the Food Standards Agency.
-This came on the back of a drive to strengthen systems and processes used for science governance within the Food Standards Agency and making them more transparent. - 56.
-Since its foundation in April 2000, the Food Standards Agency has based its policy decisions on scientific evidence.
+- 43. The Committee has always been actively involved in helping to develop good practice guidelines for scientific advisory committees (SACs) that advise the Food Standards Agency.
+This helps to strengthen systems and processes used for science governance within the Food Standards Agency and making them more transparent. - 44.
+The Food Standards Agency has based its policy decisions on scientific evidence.
 The network of independent scientific advisory committees that provide external scientific expertise and advice are fundamental to the Food Standards Agency's work and reputation.
-The Dean Review1 showed that there was overwhelming support for the Food Standards Agency's policy of basing decisions on scientific evidence, and that this policy should be maintained and developed further.
-In response, the Food Standards Agency made proposals for strengthening the systems and processes used for science governance and making them more transparent, the development of the Good Practice Guidelines being one of them. - 57.
-At its March 2012 meeting, the General Advisory Committee on Science (GACS) discussed a paper that presented the conclusions of the review of science governance in the FSA, led by the FSA Chief Scientist.
-The aim of the review was to take stock of key issues, developments and discussions since the last review (in 2006/7) including the Science Review of the FSA and discussions by the GACS, to identify any revisions needed to policy, tools or procedures. - 58.
+The Dean Review showed that there was overwhelming support for the Food Standards Agency's policy of basing decisions on scientific evidence, and that this policy should be maintained and developed further.
+In response, the Food Standards Agency made proposals for strengthening the systems and processes used for science governance and making them more transparent, the development of the Good Practice Guidelines being one of them. - 45.
 The Guidelines revised and updated in July 2012, set out in Annex V list the basic principles which are followed by scientific advisory committees such as ACAF when assembling and using scientific advice.